Coding multitype branching forests: application to the law of the total progeny of branching forest and to enumerations: Introduction

 This paper is organized as follows.
 Section \ref{deterministic} is devoted to deterministic multitype forests.
 In Subsection \ref{space}, we present the space of these forests and in Subsection \ref{codingforests}, we define the space of the coding sequences and we obtain the bijection between this space and the space of multitype forests.
 This result is stated in Theorem \ref{coding}.
-Then in Section \ref{random}, we define the probability space of multitype branching forests, we display their multitype Lukasiewicz-Harris coding in Theorem \ref{Lukasiewicz-Harris} and we prove its application to the total progeny that is stated in Theorem \ref{main}.
+Then in Section \ref{random}, we define the probability space of multitype branching forests, we display their multitype Lukasiewicz-Harris coding in Theorem \ref{Lukasiewicz-Harris} and we prove its application to the total population that is stated in Theorem \ref{main}.
 This result requires a multivariate extension of the Ballot Theorem, see Theorem \ref{ballot}, whose proof bears on the crucial combinatorial Lemma \ref{crucial}.
 The latter is proved in Section \ref{annex}.
-Finally, in Section \ref{appl}, we recover some existing combinatorial formulas, as applications of our results.
-In Subsection \ref{appl1}, we obtain two formulas for the number of multitype forests with given degrees, as applications of our coding and the combinatorial cyclic Lemma \ref{crucial}.
-Then in Subsection \ref{appl2}, we obtain Lagrange-Good inversion formula as a consequence of Theorem \ref{main}.